-input_knee_point[ i ] specifies the luminance level of i-th knee point for input picture of the knee function process.
-The luminance level of the knee point for input picture is normalized in range of 0 to 1.0 in units of 0.1%.
-The value of input_knee_point shall be greater than or equal to 1 and less than or equal to 999.
-The value of i-th input_knee_point shall be greater than the value of (i−1)-th input_knee_point.
+input_knee_point[ i ] specifies the luminance level of the i-th knee point of the input picture.
+The luminance level of the knee point of the input picture is normalized to the range of 0 to 1.0 in units of 0.1%.
+The value of input_knee_point shall be in the range of 1 to 999, inclusive.
+The value of the i-th input_knee_point shall be greater than the value of the (i−1)-th input_knee_point.

-output_knee_point[ i ] specifies the luminance level of i-th knee for output picture of the knee function process.
-The luminance level of the knee point for output picture is normalized in range of 0 to 1.0 in units of 0.1%.
-The value of output_knee_point shall be greater than or equal to 0 and less than or equal to 1000.
+output_knee_point[ i ] specifies the luminance level of the i-th knee of the output picture.
+The luminance level of the knee point of the output picture is normalized to the range of 0 to 1.0 in units of 0.1%.
+The value of output_knee_point shall be in the range of 0 to 1000, inclusive.

-NOTE 2 – The coordinate of the i-th knee point is defined as (input_knee_point[ i ], output_knee_point[ i ]).

-NOTE 3 – The knee function is composed of several lines which starts with the point ( 0.0, 0.0 ) ends with the point ( 1.0, 1.0 ) through all knee points in ascending order of i.

-NOTE 4 – The input dynamic range (in percent) may be derived using input_d_range * input_knee_point[ i ] ÷ 10000.
+NOTE 2 – The input dynamic range (in percent) may be derived using input_d_range * input_knee_point[ i ] ÷ 10000.
 The output dynamic range (in percent) may be derived using output_d_range * output_knee_point[ i ] ÷ 10000.

-D.3.28 Colour mapping information SEI message semantics
+D.3.28 Colour remapping information SEI message semantics

-This SEI message provides information to enable remapping of the colour samples of the output decoded pictures for customization to particular applications or display environments.
-The remapped samples are expressed either in the luma and chroma or RGB colour space domain, and should be applied to the reconstructed luma and chroma, or the reconstructed RGB samples.
+This SEI message provides information to enable remapping of the reconstructed colour samples of the output pictures.
+The colour remapping information may be applied to the reconstructed luma and chroma samples or the reconstructed RGB samples, and the remapped colour samples are expressed in either the luma and chroma domain or the RGB domain.

-NOTE 1 – For example, an encoder may use the colour mapping information SEI message by mapping a first original source video material colour-grade to a second colour-grade.
-Colour mapping on the decoded images for the display process is optional and does not affect the decoding process specified in this Specification.
+NOTE 1 – For example, an encoder may use the colour remapping information SEI message to map the original source video material from a first colour-grade to a second colour-grade.
+Colour remapping of the output pictures for the display is optional and does not affect the decoding process specified in this Specification.

-colour_map_id contains an identifying number that may be used to identify the purpose of the colour mapping information.
-The value of colour_map_id shall be in the range of 0 to 232 − 2, inclusive.
+colour_remap_id contains an identifying number that may be used to identify the purpose of the colour remapping information.
+The value of colour_remap_id shall be in the range of 0 to 232 − 2, inclusive.

-Values of colour_map_id from 0 to 255 and from 512 to 231 − 1 may be used as determined by the application.
-Values of colour_map_id from 256 to 511, inclusive, and from 231 to 232 − 2, inclusive are reserved for future use by ITU-T | ISO/IEC.
-Decoders shall ignore all colour mapping information SEI messages containing a value of colour_map_id in the range of 256 to 511, inclusive, or in the range of 231 to 232 − 2, inclusive, and bitstreams shall not contain such values.
+Values of colour_remap_id from 0 to 255 and from 512 to 231 − 1 may be used as determined by the application.
+Values of colour_remap_id from 256 to 511, inclusive, and from 231 to 232 − 2, inclusive are reserved for future use by ITU-T | ISO/IEC.
+Decoders shall ignore all colour remapping information SEI messages containing a value of colour_remap_id in the range of 256 to 511, inclusive, or in the range of 231 to 232 − 2, inclusive, and bitstreams shall not contain such values.

-NOTE 2 – The colour_map_id can be used to support colour mapping process that are suitable for different display scenarios.
-For example, different values of colour_map_id may correspond to different mapped colour space supported by displays.
+NOTE 2 – The colour_remap_id can be used to support different colour remapping processes that are suitable for different display scenarios.
+For example, different values of colour_remap_id may correspond to different remapped colour space supported by displays.

-colour_map_cancel_flag equal to 1 indicates that the colour mapping information SEI message cancels the persistence of any previous colour mapping information SEI message in output order that applies to the current layer. colour_map_cancel_flag equal to 0 indicates that colour mapping information follows.
+colour_remap_cancel_flag equal to 1 indicates that the colour remapping information SEI message cancels the persistence of any previous colour remapping information SEI message in output order that applies to the current layer. colour_remap_cancel_flag equal to 0 indicates that colour remapping information follows.

-colour_map_persistence_flag specifies the persistence of the colour mapping information SEI message for the current layer.

-colour_map_persistence_flag equal to 0 specifies that the colour mapping information applies to the current decoded picture only.

-Let picA be the current picture. colour_map_persistence_flag equal to 1 specifies that the colour mapping information persists for the current layer in output order until any of the following conditions are true:
+colour_remap_persistence_flag specifies the persistence of the colour remapping information SEI message for the current layer.
+Let picA be the current picture. colour_remap_persistence_flag equal to 0 specifies that the colour remapping information applies to picA only. colour_remap_persistence_flag equal to 1 specifies that the colour remapping information persists for the current layer in output order until either of the following conditions is true: